-CRIME REPORTING, UNIVERSITY RESPONSE & STATISTICS
+CRIME REPORTING, UNIVERSITY RESPONSE, & STATISTICS

-University of Utah Regulations Library Policy 1-011(III)(A)(1) (located at: regulations.utah.edu/general/1-011.php), and Procedure P1-011A(III) (A)(1) (located at: regulations.utah. edu/general/procedures/P1-011A. php) inform students and other members of the campus community about the procedures to follow for reporting crimes.
-Students and others who become aware of criminal actions or other emergencies anywhere on the main campus should report these to the UUDPS.
+University of Utah Regulations Library Policy 1-011(III)(A)(1) (located at: regulations.utah.edu/general/1-011.php), and Procedure P1-011A(III) (A)(1) (located at: regulations.utah. edu/general/procedures/P1-011A. php) inform students and other members of the university community about the procedures to follow for reporting crimes.
+Students and others who become aware of criminal actions or other emergencies anywhere on the main campus, extended campuses or research locations should report these to the UUDPS.
 To report a crime, individuals may call the Department of Public Safety at 801-585-2677.
 To report emergencies, individuals may call 911 (dial 9-911 from campus phones).
-Individuals may also use any emergency phone located in some parking lots and public areas on campus, to report an emergency or a crime, and may also report in person at the Department of Public Safety, 1735 East South Campus Drive, Salt Lake City, Utah 84112.
-Individuals at the University of Utah Asia Campus should report emergencies and crimes to the Incheon Yeonsu Police Station at 82-32-453-0762 and, in the case of an emergency, dial 1-1-2.
-The university encourages accurate and prompt reporting of all crimes to UUDPS and other appropriate police agencies when the victim of such crimes elects to or is unable to make such a report.
+Individuals may also use any emergency phone located in some parking lots and public areas on the main campus, to report an emergency or a crime, and may also report in person at the Department of Public Safety, 1735 East South Campus Drive, Salt Lake City, Utah 84112.

+Individuals at the extended campuses and research locations should report emergencies by dialing 9-11 and/or reporting to the following police agencies: